PalisadoesFoundation/developer-docs/docs/internships/gsoc/ideas.md

 5. **Project Size:** 300 hours (Large)
 6. **Possible Mentors:**
    1. Parag Gupta (Primary / TBD)
-   1. Md.
+   2. Md.
 Noman Khan (Secondary)
 7. **Difficulty:** Medium
 8. **Impact Definition:** Core development

 ---

-### Refactoring - Talawa Admin
+### Notification Improvements - Talawa Admin

 1. **Description:**
-   Refactor the Talawa Admin code base to reduce technical debt, enhance security, and introduce new features.
-Focus on improving event management, offline capabilities, and chat functionality while ensuring the code meets modern best practices.
+   Refactor the Talawa Admin code base to reduce technical debt, enhance security, and introduce new features related to notifications.
+Focus on improving the features and related UI/UX while ensuring the code meets modern best practices.
 2. **Expected Outcomes:**
    These are the expected outcomes:
    1. **Notifications**: We need to implement a notification system to make the applications more usable.